 - 1. The emergency window assemblies must be hinged on the forward side. - 2.
 No emergency window may be placed next to any child safety seat. - 3.
-Emergency windows must be installed in the following quantity on non-lift buses: - a.
-0 to 40 capacity 1 window per side - b.
-41 to 72 capacity 2 windows per side - c.
-73 to 90 capacity 3 windows per side
+Emergency windows must be installed in the following quantity on non-lift buses:

+a.
+0 to 40 capacity

+b.
+41 to 72 capacity

+c.
+73 to 90 capacity

+d window per side

+2 windows per side

+3 windows per side